kevinphelps/kevinphelps.me/src/blog/2017-01-17-using-angular-dependency-injection-in-node.md

   demonstrate how to use it in a generic Node application.
 ---

+## Using Angular's Dependency Injection in Node

-## Brief Introduction to Dependency Injection in Angular
+### Brief Introduction to Dependency Injection in Angular

 Angular's dependency injection system is core to the framework.
 Is is used to expose framework services to the running application and to inject an application's services into its own components and services.